Assisted-Mindfulness/browsershot/README.md

 ## Requirements

 This package has been tested on MacOS and Ubuntu.
 If you use another OS your mileage may vary.
-Chrome 59 or higher should be installed on your system.
+Chrome should be installed on your system.

 On a [Forge](https://forge.laravel.com) provisioned Ubuntu server you can install the latest stable version of Chrome like this: